-- To be determined - 1-3 years
+- To be determined - 1 to 3 years

-The scholarships are available for research into areas related to asthma including the basic medical services and clinical or psychological investigations.
-Further information is available from The Asthma Foundation of NSW, Suite 1 'Garden Mews', 82-86 Pacific Highway, St Leonards NSW 2065.
-Applications close early August.
+The scholarships are available for research into asthma including the basic medical serVices or clinical and psychological investigations.
+Further information is available from The Asthma Foundation of NSW, Unit 1 "Garden Mews", 82-86 Pacific Highway, St Leonards NSW 2065.
+Applications close in early August.